Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 ## 2. Hardware: the Arduino Mega 3.3V mod

 All the chips this project targets are **3V/3.3V parts**.
 The Arduino Mega 2560 runs its logic at 5V by default, and driving a 3.3V-only flash chip's inputs at 5V is not something to rely on — it's outside the chip's rated I/O voltage.

-The fix used in this project is to modify the Arduino Mega itself to run at 3.3V, rather than adding external level-shifters on every address/data/control line (24 address + 16 data + several control lines — level-shifting all of that is a lot more hardware than re-powering the board at the right voltage in the first place).
+The fix used in this project is to modify the Arduino Mega itself to run at 3.3V, rather than adding external level-shifters.

 See the picture below for exactly how this board was modified (Chinese clone here, mod is very easy):